yagol2020/PaperWebCrawler/README.md

 /**
  * @author your name
  * @date ${TIME}
- * @description the description of this class
+ * @Description the description of this class
  **/
 class YourCode {